Dual Occupancy Landscape Documentation for DA (NSW)

 In this context, dual occupancy refers to residential developments comprising two self‑contained dwellings on a single lot, commonly described as dual occupancy or duplex developments.

-In practice, we are also engaged on closely related small-scale residential formats, including dual-key or dual-lock arrangements, where landscape documentation requirements are typically equivalent in terms of access, shared interfaces, setbacks and private open space coordination.
+From experience, we are also regularly engaged on closely related small‑scale residential formats, including dual‑key or dual‑lock arrangements, where landscape documentation requirements are effectively equivalent in terms of access, shared interfaces, setbacks and private open space coordination.

 -